 Under the terms of the Executive Severance Plan, the Compensation Committee is responsible for assigning each executive to one of four tiers, which determines the duration of salary continuation for which an executive may be eligible.
-Initially, Mr. Hawkins has been assigned to Tier 1 and Ms. Pepski, Ms. Paulson and Mr. Sevenich have been assigned to Tier 3 and Mr. Erstad has been assigned to Tier 4.
+Initially, Mr. Hawkins has been assigned to Tier 1 and Ms. Pepski, Mr. Sevenich and Mr. Keller have been assigned to Tier 3 and Mr. Erstad has been assigned to Tier 4.
 Tiers 1 and 2 provide for a salary continuation period of 18 months in the case of a termination without cause not due to change in control and 24 months in the case of a termination (without cause or for good reason) due to change in control.
-Tiers 3 and 4 provide for a salary continuation period of 12 months in the case of termination (without cause or for good reason) due to change in control.
+Tiers 3 and 4 provide for a salary continuation period of 12 months in the case of termination without cause not due to change in control and 18 months in the case of termination (without cause or for good reason) due to change in control.